awsdocs/amazon-s3-userguide/doc_source/olap-create.md

 1. Download the AWS CloudFormation template `s3objectlambda_defaultconfig.yaml` at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.

-1. Deploy the template to your AWS account\.
+1. Run the following `deploy` command to deploy the template to your AWS account\.

    ```
    aws cloudformation deploy --template-file s3objectlambda_defaultconfig.yaml \
-    --stack-name AWS CloudFormation stack name --parameter-overrides ObjectLambdaAccessPointName=Object Lambda access point name \
+    --stack-name AWS CloudFormation stack name \
+    --parameter-overrides ObjectLambdaAccessPointName=Object Lambda access point name \
      SupportingAccessPointName=Amazon S3 access point S3BucketName=Amazon S3 bucket \
-     LambdaFunctionS3BucketName=Amazon S3 bucket containing your Lambda package LambdaFunctionS3Key=Lambda object key LambdaFunctionS3ObjectVersion=Lambda object version LambdaFunctionRuntime=Lambda function runtime --capabilities capability_IAM
+     LambdaFunctionS3BucketName=Amazon S3 bucket containing your Lambda package \
+     LambdaFunctionS3Key=Lambda object key LambdaFunctionS3ObjectVersion=Lambda object version \
+     LambdaFunctionRuntime=Lambda function runtime --capabilities capability_IAM
    ```

-For more information about modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.
+You can configure this AWS CloudFormation template to invoke Lambda for `GET`, `HEAD`, and `LIST` API operations\.
+For more information about modifying the template's default configuration, see [Automate S3 Object Lambda setup with a CloudFormation template](olap-using-cfn-template.md)\.

-**To create an Object Lambda access point using the AWS CLI**
+**To create an Object Lambda access point by using the AWS CLI**

 The following example creates an Object Lambda access point named *`my-object-lambda-ap`* for the bucket *`DOC-EXAMPLE-BUCKET1`* in the account *`111122223333`*\.
 This example assumes that a standard access point named *`example-ap`* has already been created\.
 For information about creating a standard access point, see [Creating access points](creating-access-points.md)\.

-This example uses the AWS prebuilt function `compress`\.
-For example AWS Lambda functions, see [Using AWS built Lambda functions](olap-examples.md)\.
+This example uses the AWS prebuilt function `decompress`\.
+For more information about prebuilt functions, see [Using AWS built Lambda functions](olap-examples.md)\.

 1. Create a bucket\.
 In this example, we will use *`DOC-EXAMPLE-BUCKET1`*\.
 For information about creating buckets, see [Creating a bucket](create-bucket-overview.md)\.

 1. Create a standard access point and attach it to your bucket\.
 In this example, we will use *`example-ap`*\.
-For information about creating standard access points, see [Creating access points](creating-access-points.md)
+For information about creating standard access points, see [Creating access points](creating-access-points.md)\.

+1. Do one of the following:
-1. Create a Lambda function in your account that you would like to use to transform your Amazon S3 object\.
-See [Using Lambda with the AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) in the *AWS Lambda Developer Guide*\.
-You can also use an AWS prebuilt Lambda function\.
+   + Create a Lambda function in your account that you would like to use to transform your Amazon S3 object\.
+For more information about creating Lambda functions, see [Writing Lambda functions for S3 Object Lambda access points](olap-writing-lambda.md)\.
+To use your custom function with the AWS CLI, see [Using Lambda with the AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) in the *AWS Lambda Developer Guide*\.
+   + Use an AWS prebuilt Lambda function\.
+For more information about prebuilt functions, see [Using AWS built Lambda functions](olap-examples.md)\.

 1. Create a JSON configuration file named `my-olap-configuration.json`\.
-In this configuration, provide the supporting access point and Lambda function ARN created in the previous steps\.
+In this configuration, provide the supporting access point and the Amazon Resource Name \(ARN\) for the Lambda function that you created in the previous steps or the ARN for the prebuilt function that you're using\.
 **Example**